-BEO 28 To require proposals for public realm enhancements to include inclusive universal design principles.
-BEO 29 To seek funding to support the preparation of site-specific Public Realm Strategies to enhance the unique characteristics and assets of Mayo's towns and villages.
-BEO 30 To prepare and deliver Placemaking Strategies for Ballina, Castlebar and Westport.
-BEO 31 To prepare a Placemaking Strategy for the Tier II towns of Ballinrobe, Ballyhaunis, Béal an Mhuirthead (Belmullet), Claremorris and Swinford.
+BEO 26 To require that all new developments, including public open spaces, cater for disability needs by way of appropriate design of the built environment.
+BEO 27 To make a Place-Making Strategy for towns and implement Town Centre Renewal Plans.
+BEO 28 To support the preparation of Design Guidelines to provide for improvements in the appearance of streetscapes.
+BEO 29 To support the revitalisation of vacant spaces for example with cost effective, temporary uses that build on the longer-term vision for space.
+BEO 30 To require proposals for public realm enhancements to include inclusive universal design principles.
+BEO 31 To seek funding to support the preparation of site-specific Public Realm Strategies to enhance the unique characteristics and assets of Mayo's towns and villages.
+BEO 32 To prepare and deliver Placemaking Strategies for Ballina, Castlebar and Westport.
+BEO 33 To prepare a Placemaking Strategy for the Tier II towns of Ballinrobe, Ballyhaunis, Béal an Mhuirthead (Belmullet), Claremorris and Swinford.